I Like To Move It -- Computation Instead of Data in the Brain: Results

-Looking up the frequencies of the neurons and drawing pseudo-random numbers takes more time than searching the IDs, but not significantly more (9467~ms versus 13~s), see Figure~\ref{fig:timings:distant}.
-From 64 MPI ranks upwards, the look-up times stay essentially constant.
-Overall, this slowdown is a price worth paying for the speedup we see in Figure~\ref{fig:timings:firing}.
+Looking up neuron frequencies and generating pseudo-random numbers takes more time than searching IDs, but not significantly more (9467 ms vs. 13 s), see Fig.~\ref{fig:timings:distant}.
+From 64 MPI ranks upward, lookup times remain essentially constant.
+Overall, this slowdown is a worthwhile trade-off for the speedup shown in Fig.~\ref{fig:timings:firing}.